0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/schemas/apis.md

 **Function**: Endpoint to create a new Claim Schema Template for an Issuer

-**How it works**: The Endpoint requires to pass the Issuer `id` as Path Parameter.
+**How it works**: The Endpoint requires passing the Issuer `id` as Path Parameter.

-It requires to pass the following as Request Body parameters:
+It requires passing the following as Request Body parameters:

 - `schema` (required), the name of the schema
 - `mandatoryExpiration` (required), a boolean that indicates whether to make the claim with mandatory expiration or not